 Woodstock is the iconic music festival that continues to influence the music industry today.
-Woodstock brought over 350,000 rock n roll fans to a six acre farm in Bethel, New York to celebrate three days of peace and music.
-Woodstock inspired countless attendees to pursue careers in the music industry, one of them was young woman by the name of Karen Kane.
-Woodstock would inspire and put her on a journey that would start by learning to play music and wind up forty years later as a well respected audio engineer with countless awards to her name, owning a professional studio, and teaching the next generation of audio engineers.
+Woodstock brought over 350,000 rock n roll fans to a six-acre farm in Bethel, New York to celebrate three days of peace and music.
+Woodstock inspired countless attendees to pursue careers in the music industry, one of them was a young woman by the name of Karen Kane.
+Woodstock would inspire and put her on a journey that would start by learning to play music and wind up forty years later as a well-respected audio engineer with countless awards to her name, owning a professional studio, and teaching the next generation of audio engineers.

-Once in a blue moon being a woman does work in our favor, although I admit very rarely.
-For Karen it was beneficial as she explains “I hooked up with a community of musicians who were “folky/leftists” and when they wanted to record their songs, they wanted to use a woman because it was a male dominant occupation and they wanted to make a statement by using a female.
-So even though I was a beginner and not very good yet, I got the job because I WAS a female.
+Once in a blue moon is a woman does work in our favor, although I admit very rarely.
+For Karen it was beneficial as she explains “I hooked up with a community of musicians who were “folky/leftists” and when they wanted to record their songs, they wanted to use a woman because it was a male-dominated occupation and they wanted to make a statement by using a woman engineer.
+So even though I was a beginner and not very good yet, I got the job because I WAS a woman.
 I ended up making albums with them for the next 12 years and got better and better”.
-Karen learned everything hands on, after graduating from RIA.
+Karen learned everything hands-on, after graduating from RIA.
 Karen credits Barry Ober, R. Berred Ouellette, and Bob Stoughton as being her early mentors at Intermedia.

 One of Karen’s favorite live gigs was the Michigan Womyn’s Music Festival, where she was the live sound engineer for the acoustic stage for 19 years (she retired in 2010).
-The Michigan Womyn’s Festival often called the Womyn’s Woodstock is an international feminist music festival.
-It started in 1976 and is put on every year in August with attendance ranging from 3,000 to 10,000.
+The Michigan Womyn’s Festival often called the Womyn’s Woodstock was an international feminist music festival.
+It started in 1976 and was put on every year (until 2015) in August with attendance ranging from 3,000 to 10,000.

-The event is unique in that only women who were assigned female at birth are welcome to attend.
-Women build all of the stages, run the lighting and sound systems, provide electrician, security, and medical services.
-They facilitate workshops covering various topics of interest to the attendees.
-Hundreds of women spend upwards of a month out on the land building the festival from the ground up because every year the festival is torn down, leaving the land as close to how it was found as possible.
+The event is unique in that women built all of the stages, ran the lighting and sound systems, provided electricians, security, and medical services.
+They facilitated workshops covering various topics of interest to the attendees.
+Hundreds of women spent upwards of a month out on the land building the festival from the ground up because every year the festival was torn down, leaving the land as close to how it was found as possible.
 You can read more about this unique festival here Michigan Womyn’s Festival

 Love brought Karen to Toronto where she continued to work as an independent engineer/ producer.
-During her time in Toronto, she developed courses on Audio Engineering for the Learning Annex and Centennial College.
-She also was hired to teach at Toronto’s Harris Institute for the Arts which Karen says “was a big highlight in my life, getting to teach at such a great school”.
+During her time in Toronto, she developed courses in Audio Engineering for the Learning Annex and Centennial College.
+She also was hired to teach at Toronto’s Harris Institute for the Arts which Karen says “was a big highlight in my life, getting to teach at such a great school.”
 “I learned how to be a teacher at Harris.
 I realized I was good at it and the students really liked me.
-I spent 4 years teaching there”.
+I spent four years teaching there”.